 So, if we’re not born with it, why do an estimated four million people suffer from a debilitating fear of spiders?
 It is generally agreed that arachnophobia develops due to the following factors:

-• Our Genetics: Some studies seem to suggest that phobias and anxiety disorders do have a family history.
-Stating that our evolutionary history began in Africa, where a healthy fear of poisonous spiders probably brought distinct evolutionary advantages, this theory seems to make a good deal of sense.
-Though, as we have covered, this theory doesn’t seem to stand-up to more contemporary analysis.
+- Our Genetics: Some studies seem to suggest that phobias and anxiety disorders do have a family history.
+Stating that our evolutionary history began in Africa, where a healthy fear of venomous spiders probably brought distinct evolutionary advantages.
+At first glance, this theory seems to make sense.
+Though, as we have covered, this theory doesn’t seem to stand up to more contemporary analysis.

-• Environmental Influence: With our genetics in mind, negative encounters with spiders during our early history could be said to have imprinted a fear throughout our species and, especially during childhood, others’ displays of fear can definitely contribute to our own.
+- Environmental Influence: With our genetics in mind, negative encounters with spiders during our early history could be said to have imprinted a fear throughout our species, and, especially during childhood, others’ displays of fear can definitely contribute to our own.
+However, this is probably not just limited to spiders, but anything quick and unpredictable.

-• Learned Behaviour: We grow with our environment but, as children we often mimic the reactions of our parents/guardians or those from another person.
-If anyone we look up to displays a fear towards spiders we, as children, are more likely to internalise that and develop a similar response.
+- Learned Behaviour: As mentioned, children often mimic the reactions of their parents/guardians or those of another person.
+If a child observes a carer displaying a fear of spiders, they are more likely to internalise that and develop a similar response.

-• Cultural Norms: Media portrayals of spiders as dangerous or spider webs used in films and TV to drive a sense real terror only help to reinforce negative perceptions.
+- Cultural Norms: Media portrayals of spiders as dangerous or spider webs used in films and TV to drive a sense of real terror only help to reinforce negative perceptions.
+Additionally, Halloween always reinforces that spiders are spooky and scary.
+Culturally, we are taught at a young age to see spiders as creepy, evil, and terrifying.
+This brainwashing doesn’t help people’s perceptions about spiders.

 The Impact of Arachnophobia on Daily Life